 How can student loans be discharged in bankruptcy?

 It can be difficult since you have to prove to the judge that making repayments would cause you undue hardship.
 Instead, you might want to sign up for a more manageable student loan repayment plan or pause your loans until you get back on your feet — most student loan providers offer deferment or forbearance for financial hardship.
-Learn more with our student loans and bankruptcy guide.

 How much do I have to be in debt to file for Chapter 7?